Abdurrahman Wahid

 Wahid was instrumental in lifting the ban on Chinese New Year (Imlek).
 Until 1998, the spiritual practice to celebrate the Chinese New Year by Chinese families was restricted specifically only inside of Chinese community centers.
 This restriction is made by the New Order government through Presidential Instruction No. 14 of 1967 signed by Suharto.
-On 17 January 2000, Wahid issued Presidential Decree No. 6 of 2000 to annul the previous instruction.
+On 17 January 2000, Abdurrahman issued Presidential Decree No. 6 of 2000 to annul the previous instruction.
 He established Confucianism as the sixth official religion in Indonesia in 2000 and protected minority rights in Indonesia.
-As a result, Wahid was given the title "Father of Pluralism."
+As a result, Abdurrahman was given the title "Father of Pluralism".

 His popular nickname 'Gus Dur' is derived from Gus, a common honorific for a son of kyai, and from the short-form of bagus ('handsome lad' in Javanese); and Dur, short-form of his name, Abdurrahman.